 Local Offer team

-A Local Offer team has been appointed and is in post as a direct result of the consultation with users.
+A Local Offer team is employed as a direct result of the consultation with users.
 They expressed this as something they thought really important.
 The team consists of Kathy Forsdyke - Local Offer Manager, Leanne Smith and Julia Smith - Local Offer development workers.

 These are our one page profiles: